LawrenceHunt/CV/README.md

 #### Writing & Creative Concepting

 Over five years in ad agencies in London and in Europe, I have proven my ability to break a problem down and solve it with both logical and lateral thinking.
-I have learned the power of simple, direct communication - in my work, as well as in a team environment.
+I have learned the power of simple, direct communication.
 And I have developed a discipline for evaluating ideas against a set of criteria.

 - I collaborated on a large number of ad campaigns, from initial concepting to production.
 - I won an industry award for an idea to 'gamify' saving between friends - see below.